-Justin Carlin is a state and federal trial and appellate lawyer with a broad range of experience representing clients in business, real estate, and other civil litigation.
-He has prosecuted and defended numerous cases through trial and has represented clients in several of Florida’s appellate courts.
+Justin C. Carlin is a state and federal trial and appellate lawyer with extensive experience representing clients in business, real estate, and other civil litigation.

-Referred to as a lawyer who “goes the extra mile” and “knows every detail,” Justin has received the Client Distinction Award from Martindale-Hubbell—a prominent attorney-rating company—and has been named a “Florida Rising Star” by Super Lawyers®—an honor limited to no more than 2.5% of Florida attorneys.
+Referred to as a lawyer who “goes the extra mile” and “knows every detail,” Justin is rated AV Preeminent® by Martindale-Hubbell—the highest rating available and a testament to the fact that his peers rank him at the highest level of professional ability.
+Justin has also been named a “Florida Rising Star” by Super Lawyers® magazine—an honor limited to no more than 2.5% of Florida attorneys.
 In 2016, Justin became a fellow of the American Board of Trial Advocates (ABOTA) National Trial College at Harvard Law School, an exclusive program to which only 36 trial attorneys are accepted every two years.

 Justin is a member of both the Trial Lawyers and Business Law Sections of The Florida Bar, the Federal Bar Association, and the Broward County Bar Association’s Bench/Bar Committee.
 He is licensed to practice in all Florida courts, the U.S. District Courts for the Southern and Middle Districts of Florida, and the Eleventh Circuit Court of Appeals in Atlanta, Georgia.

 - – Real Estate Litigation & Property Disputes